 For Emergencies (during business hours on weekdays):

-There is a designated, walk-in crisis hour from 3:00-4:00 pm on weekdays for students who feel they cannot wait for a regularly scheduled appointment to be seen.
-If a student is in acute distress, is not feeling safe, or is unable to wait until the 3:00 pm hour, please come directly to Wellness and tell the receptionist that you are in crisis and need to see a therapist as soon as possible.
+There is a designated, drop-in teletherapy crisis hour from 2:00-3:00 pm on weekdays for students who feel they cannot wait for a regularly scheduled appointment to be seen.
+If a student is in acute distress, is not feeling safe, or is unable to wait until the 2:00 pm hour, please contact Wellness and tell the receptionist that you are in crisis and need to reach a therapist as soon as possible or use the permanent link on the Wellness website to access the drop-in session.

 For Emergencies (after hours):